Curse of the ninth: History

 In 2012, composer Philip Glass stated, "Everyone is afraid to do a ninth.
 It is a jinx that people think about".

 In popular culture

-The curse of the ninth symphony was addressed in the sixth episode of the 19th season of the British crime series Midsomer Murders in 2018.
+The curse of the ninth symphony was addressed in the sixth episode of the 19th season of the British crime series Midsomer Murders in 2018 and in the fifth episode of the ninth series of the British anthology series Inside No. 9, "Curse of the Ninth" (2024).